Weymouth Public Libraries

 Regular library service shall take precedence over all other activities and the use of the meeting room space must not interfere with the operation of the library.

 The individual signing the application for meeting room use must be at least 18 years of age and is responsible for the security, safety and behavior of the group.
 Activities for minors, ages 17 and under, must be supervised by responsible adults.
 Applications for the use of the meeting rooms should be made to the Director of Library Services as far in advance as possible.
 Reservation forms are available to download at the bottom of this page.
-Completed forms can be mailed or dropped off to Weymouth Public Libraries, 46 Broad Street, Weymouth, MA 02188 or fax it to the library at 781-682-6123.
+Completed forms can be dropped off at Fogg Library for Kids!, mailed to Weymouth Public Libraries, 1393 Pleasant Street, East Weymouth, MA 02189, or scanned and emailed to firstname.lastname@example.org.

 The following regulations apply: